Battle of Saint-Dizier

-The Battle of Saint-Dizier was fought, on 26 March 1814, between the Russian Army under Ferdinand Winvzingerode and The French Force commanded by Napoleon Bonaparte.
-The battle was part of Napoleon's Campaign of France, which took place during the War of the Sixth Coalition, and is notable as Napoleon's last victory before the surrender of Paris and his unconditional abdication.
-It was also his second to last victory in his military career.
+The Battle of Saint-Dizier was fought on 26 March 1814, between the Russian Army under Ferdinand Wintzingerode and The French Army, also known as ‘La Grande Armée’ commanded by Napoleon Bonaparte.
+The battle was part of Napoleon's Campaign of France, which took place during the War of the Sixth Coalition.
+It was Napoleon's last military victory before the surrender of Paris and his subsequent abdication.

 Background

 Blücher and Schwarzenberg agreed to attack Napoleon from both sides with all their united forces and thus, if possible, to put an end to the war with one blow.
 Blücher, therefore, marched from Rheims to Châlons, Schwarzenberg from Arcis-sur-Aube to Vitry, in search of Napoleon: instead of falling back before him at some distance from one another, and thus giving Napoleon plenty of room, as he had expected, they boldly formed a junction of their several divisions behind him.
-The Allies hoped that Napoleon might turn back when he found his expectations foiled, and that they would then fight him in the great plains between the Marne and the Aube, where the Allies could make use of their numerical superiority in cavalry against the French cavalry.
-But Napoleon was already on his way to Saint-Dizier, and had only left a small division behind him, which occupied the villages along the road, close to Vitry.
+Blücher and Schwarzenberg hoped that Napoleon might turn back when he found his expectations foiled, and that they would then fight him in the great plains between the Marne and the Aube, where the Allies could make use of their numerical superiority in cavalry against the French cavalry, but Napoleon was already on his way to Saint-Dizier, and had only left a small division behind him, which occupied the villages along the road, close to Vitry.

 On 24 March Schwarzenberg reached Vitry, where he met with King Frederick William III of Prussia and Tsar Alexander I of Russia.
 It was decided to march with the united force towards Paris and to leave the pursuit of Napoleon to the cavalry and horse artillery of General Wintzingerode, who was to harass Napoleon's troops.
 Napoleon had nothing but chosen troops with him and could form a junction with the numerous garrisons in his fortified towns.

 Maison, in the Netherlands, had already joined his forces to those of Carnot, who was then threatening Brussels, and might at any moment render assistance to Napoleon.
 Behind the Allies the whole country was in a state of insurrection, which would naturally be increased by the approach of Napoleon.
-Marshal Augereau was at the head of numerous forces at Lyon, and could send troops from thence.
+Marshal Augereau was at the head of numerous forces at Lyon, and could send troops, in order to support Napoleon, and perhaps alleviate some pressure.